 This week we celebrated our two year wedding anniversary and I wanted to do something memorable.
 I found several different ideas that I combined and added my personal touches to create a picturesque anniversary picnic surprise.
 A lot of planning went into this, and the surprise was especially hard to pull off considering we both kind of work from home.
 At one point, I just had to ask Logan to leave the house for awhile so I could prepare the food, ha!

-In my case, I was planning an anniversary surprise for my husband, so I didn’t want to go to a public place or a park.
 We got married at my in-law’s 40 acre farm in a quiet woodsy area by the pond.
 Considering we said our vows in this location two years ago, I thought it would be fitting to celebrate our anniversary by having a quiet picnic in the same spot.

 Of course, to plan the perfect picnic you have to have FOOD!
 To me, a homemade meal beats going out to eat any day.
 But planning a meal for a picnic takes a little more work because you have to pack some of the things you would normally have available at home; napkins, salt and pepper, ice, extra utensils, etc.